From happy customers

 • Note: Prescription masks are available on request

-Use this Great Barrier Reef packing checklist for a list of essential items to pack, whether you're a day-tripper or a multi-day adventurer.
-Simply download and print this checklist, then tick off items as you pack.
-It covers everything from swimwear and sun protection to medication and photography gear.
+Use this Great Barrier Reef packing checklist to cover all essentials, whether for a day trip or multi-day adventure.
+Download, print, and tick off items as you pack, from swimwear and sun protection to medication and camera gear.

 Tourists on sundeck of pontoon at Great Barrier Reef, enjoying views and activities.